-Implementing a Continuum of Tiered Behavioral Health Supports for Students, Families and Staff following a Tornado
+Implementing a Continuum of Tiered Behavioral Health Supports for Students, Families, and Staff Following a Natural Disaster

 The Governor’s Office has established a Tornado Resources webpage with a range of information for those impacted by the recent storms.
 The webpage provides a listing of information from a large number of state government assistance programs, including how to apply for unemployment insurance, health care coverage, food assistance, driver license replacement and long-term housing.
 It also provides steps on how to remove debris, submit a claim to FEMA and how Western Kentuckians can locate needed resources, such as temporary shelter, hot meals and relief hotlines.
 The tornado resource webpage will be regularly updated with new resources, revised contact information and addresses.

-Kentucky Community Crisis Response Board (KCCRB) provides the entire spectrum of critical incident stress management (CISM) services from pre-incident training, acute crisis response, and post-incident support to emergency services personnel who have encountered a traumatic event.
+Kentucky Community Crisis Response Team (KCCRT) provides the entire spectrum of critical incident stress management (CISM) services from pre-incident training, acute crisis response, and post-incident support to emergency services personnel who have encountered a traumatic event.
 These services are provided at no cost.
 They serve Emergency Services personnel, school communities, business and industry, and disaster survivors.

 Community Mental Health Centers (CMHC) are listed alphabetically by county, and individuals who are deaf or hard of hearing are encouraged to call through Video Relay Services (VRS) amplified or captioned phones, or TTY Relay (7-1-1).